AsukaKirara/chat-exporter/README.md

 # AI Chat Exporter

 A browser extension that allows you to export your conversations from popular AI chat platforms into JSON format for archiving, analysis, or sharing.
+The JSON structure follows a common format used across many chat exporters so it can easily be ingested by other tools.

 ## Features